zsquareplusc/mpy-repl-tool/README.rst

       -v, --verbose         show diagnostic messages

 The ``-c`` option executes the given string after running all the actions.
-The ``-i`` option enters a miniterm sesstion at the end of all other actions.
+The ``-i`` option enters a miniterm session at the end of all other actions.

 The tool automatically selects a USB port for communication, it may take the wrong one if multiple USB serial devices are connected.
 In that case, use